Purcell-enhanced optical refrigeration: Cooling efficiency

 To study the experimental feasibility of the proposed protocol, we calculated the cooling efficiency of Yb$^{3+}$:YLF nanocrystal in various experimental conditions.
 Besides the intrinsic properties of Yb$^{3+}$ such as fluorescence, absorption, and energy structure, the properties of cavity and YLF nanocrystal strongly affect the Purcell enhanced cooling efficiency.
-The $F_\text{p}$ at the location of the nanocrystal and the cavity Q factor collaboratively determines Purcell enhanced emission of high energy photons, therefore, strongly affects the cooling efficiency.
+The $F_\text{p}$ at the location of the nanocrystal and the cavity Q factor collaboratively determines Purcell enhanced emission of high-energy photons, therefore, strongly affects the cooling efficiency.

 The $F_\text{p}$ at the location of nanocrystal depends on the design of the cavity as well as the separation between the nanocrystal and the center of the cavity \cite{Kristensen22, stobbe2022}.
-Our former calculation is based on a moderate $F_\text{p}$ = 180.
-As shown in Fig. 3(a), while increasing the Purcell factor beyond $F_\text{p}$ = 120 enhances the cooling efficiency, this change have limited effect on the MAT.
-The Q factor of the cavity determines the wavelength range that is enhanced by the Purcell effect (See supplementary materials for more information).
-To optimize MAT, the linewidth of the cavity should match with the linewidth of the zero-phonon emission peak.
-For this reason, Q = 1000 leads to the better cooling effect than larger or smaller Q, as shown in Fig. 3(b).
+Our former calculation is based on a $F_\text{p}$ = 180.
+As shown in Fig.~\ref{fig3}(a), while increasing the Purcell factor beyond $F_\text{p}$ = 120 enhances the cooling efficiency, this change has a limited effect on the MAT.
+The Q factor of the cavity determines the wavelength range enhanced by the Purcell effect.
+To optimize MAT, the linewidth of the cavity should match and cover the linewidth of the zero-phonon emission peak.
+For this reason, Q = 1000 leads to a better cooling effect than larger or smaller Q, as shown in Fig.~\ref{fig3}(b).

+In Fig.~\ref{fig3}(c), we calculated the cooling efficiency as a function of temperature for different values of external quantum efficiency.
+For each curve, the external quantum efficiency was assumed to be constant, which represents a simplification.
+If the external quantum efficiency varies with temperature, the corresponding cooling efficiency can be obtained from the appropriate point on the curves for the given temperature and efficiency.
+Furthermore, the external quantum efficiency is generally expected to increase as the temperature decreases.
+This trend is supported by the reported external quantum efficiency values for Tm:ZBLANP \cite{Hoyt2003} and by the measured temperature-dependent fluorescence lifetimes of Yb:YLF \cite{Hiroki21}.